-Phase 1: Potentially Limited Doses Available
+Phase 1: Limited Doses Available

-Phase 1 vaccine administration applies when initial doses of vaccine first become available and are expected to be in limited supply (potentially very limited supply initially) compared to demand.
-Focus should be on the target populations advised by CDC to include:
+Phase 1 vaccine administration applies when initial doses of vaccine first become available and are in limited supply (very limited supply initially) compared to demand.
+With this occurring, DOH, following CDC and ACIP recommendations, has divided Phase 1 into Phase 1A, 1B and 1C.
+The focus is on the target populations advised by the CDC to include:

-- Those most essential in sustaining the ongoing COVID-19 response; - Those at greatest risk of severe illness and death, and their caregivers; - Those most essential to maintaining core societal functions; - Healthcare personnel likely to be exposed to or treat people with COVID-19; and - Other essential workers.
+- Those most essential in sustaining the ongoing COVID-19 response; - Those at greatest risk of severe illness and death, and their caregivers; - Those most essential to maintaining core societal functions; - Health care personnel likely to be exposed to or treat people with COVID-19; and - Other essential workers.